Integer Programming for Generalized Causal Bootstrap Designs: Conclusion

 \section{Conclusion}

-We propose an approach for design-uncertainty quantification for the difference-in-means estimator for general \emph{known} and \emph{probabilistic} assignments, which does not require new variance computations for sophisticated designs.
-We further extend our work to estimators that incorporate covariate information.
+We propose an integer program approach to design-uncertainty quantification for linear- and quadratic-in-treatment estimators for known and probabilistic assignments, that are unconfounded, conditionally unconfounded, or individualistic with bounded confoundedness.
+Future work could look at new classes of estimators or provide asymptotic validity results for general confounded mechanisms.
+There is also the possibility of \emph{unknown} probabilistic conditionally unconfounded assignmentsm, in which case the probabilities $P_i$ would be replaced with estimated propensity scores.
+The validity of our approach would then depend on the quality of these estimates.
 The limitations of our work are around computational scaling, which is limited to---but also best motivated for---small datasets with hundreds of units.